DorianDeptuch/reddit-clone/README.md

-# Reddit Clone
+# Clonnit

-Odinbook is a Facebook clone built using a MERN stack and modeled after Facebook's UI.
-Many of the features that are found in Facebook can be found in Odinbook.This project was complted at part of [The Odin Project's Full-Stack Development Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs)
+Clonnit is a Reddit clone built using React for the front-end and Firebase for the BaaS.
+This clone is modeled after Reddit's old UI and has several features that can be found it Reddit.
+This project was complted at part of [The Odin Project's Full-Stack Development Course]([https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs](https://www.theodinproject.com/paths/full-stack-javascript))

 ## Live Preview: [https://doriandeptuch.github.io/reddit-clone/](https://doriandeptuch.github.io/reddit-clone/)